gotson/komga-website/website/docs/community/podman.md

 # Start komga on boot
 WantedBy=multi-user.target default.target
 ```
+### Podman Quadlet (with Komf)

 If you wanted to run komf alongside komga I would recommend running them both of them in a pod.
-Here's some example Quadlet files:
+Create the following Quadlet files in `~/.config/containers/systemd`.
+Optionally create a subfolder for komga in `~/.config/containers/systemd` to keep the Quadlet files.

 #### komga.pod